mzimbres/rtcpp/README.md

 ##RTCPP

-  The idea of this project is to implement a real-time version of the C++ Standard Template Library (STL).
+  The idea of this project is to enable real-time use of STL containers by means of real-time allocators.

   "Real-time" here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).
+When the standard says that insertion on an std::list is constant time, it means operations inside the list and does not account for example, whether the allocation of a new node is constant time or not.
+However, the performance of allocations can become very bad in situations where the heap is fragmented.
+This is an undesirable effect in many real-time systems.

-To honor this demand we have to get rid of all sources of unpredictable behaviour.
-Some of them are:
+  To make a real-time guarantee on a given operation, we have to get rid of all sources of unpredictable behaviour, some of them are.

+  1. Dynamic allocations of the heap.
-  1. Heap fragmentation.
+  2. Heap fragmentation.
-  2. Use of operator new.
   3. Use of exceptions.

+  It is debatable on whether number three above is valid or not so I will not focus on it.
 Before we talk about how I addressed these problems, let us see some examples.
 The reader may be also interested in benchmarks:

 ![Insertion time](fig/set_insertion.pdf),
 ![Deletion time](fig/set_deletion.pdf)